THE TOP TEN WILDLIFE EXPERIENCES?

-These spiny, mainly nocturnal, rodents occur throughout the world, in Italy, Africa, Asia including South East Asia, and the Americas.
+These spiny, mainly nocturnal, rodents occur throughout the world, in Italy, Israel, Africa, Asia including South East Asia, and the Americas.
 Two of the most impressive are the extremely similar Crested or African (Hystrix cristata) and Cape or South African (Hystrix africaeaustralis) Porcupines, with the former occurring mainly north and the latter mainly south of the equator.
 They are elusive creatures and may be encountered virtually anywhere in Africa apart from the Sahara and central Congo but the best places in the world to see Crested and South African Porcupines include Ngulia Lodge in Tsavo West National Park in Kenya, several sites in Namibia, Kruger National Park in Eastern South Africa, and the Kimberley area in Western South Africa.
-In Asia there is a chance of seeing Indian Porcupine (Hystrix indica) in Southern India, especially in Tholpetty WS, and a small chance of seeing Malayan Porcupine (Hystrix brachyura) in Khao Yai National Park, Southern Thailand.
+In Asia there is a chance of seeing Indian Porcupine (Hystrix indica) in Southern India, especially in Tholpetty Wildlife Sanctuary, and a small chance of seeing Malayan Porcupine (Hystrix brachyura) in Khao Yai National Park, Southern Thailand.

 Proboscis Monkey Nasalis larvatus